 You can always find an assistant principal or a principal or if you don't have someone that you know really well to talk to about the money stuff.
 Ask how much schools have to pay for educational consultants.
 Find out what others are charging and how schools are budgeting.

 While it might be an incremental journey to charging your worth, there is expertise and art to leading professional development and coaching and that is something that has to be developed over time just like as a classroom teacher.
-Understanding what a professional development session looks like, what a coaching session looks like, and all of the work that it's actually going to take to do to create that thing.
+Understanding what a professional development session looks like, what a coaching session looks like, and all of the work that it's actually going to take to create that thing.
 All those components impact how much you can charge.
 As well as charging for a live virtual session where you can be sitting at your desk at home versus flying to Minneapolis or North Carolina.
 You also have to think about the cost to hop on a plane and get a hotel for a couple of days and a rental car or an Uber and then also to eat all of those things have to be factored into what you are charging.

 One of the scary questions to ask those you are working with is what is the budget for this project?
 You have to ask.
 Be comfortable asking because sometimes they’ll really want to work with you but their budget will not support the cost.
 That's going to also give you the confidence to charge not necessarily what you are worth but what your content is worth because we might not be able to charge what we are actually worth in the beginning.